Antonio Luna: Outbreak of the war

 The Americans gained the opportunity to start hostilities with the Filipinos at the place and time of their choice.
 On the night of February 4, 1899, when most of the Filipino generals were at a ball in Malolos to celebrate the success of the American anti-imperialists delaying the ratification of the Treaty of Paris, the Americans staged an incident along the concrete blockhouses in Santa Mesa near the Balsahan Bridge.
 An American patrol fired on Filipino troops, claiming afterward that the Filipinos had started shooting first.
-The whole Filipino line from Pasay to Caloocan returned fire and the first battle of the Filipino-American War ensued.
+The whole Filipino line from Pasay to Caloocan returned fire and the first battle of the Philippine–American War ensued.
 Two days later, in response to the incident, the US Senate voted for annexation.
 In doing so, the conflict became the war of conquest, occupation, and annexation that Luna, Mabini, and others had predicted and about which they had warned Aguinaldo and his generals previously.

 Luna, after receiving orders from Aguinaldo, rushed to the front lines from his headquarters at Polo (present-day Valenzuela City) and led three companies to La Loma to engage General Arthur MacArthur's forces.
 Fighting took place at Marikina, Caloocan, Santa Ana, and Paco.
 The Filipinos were subjected to a carefully planned attack with naval artillery, with Admiral George Dewey's US fleet firing from Manila Bay.
 Filipino casualties were high, amounting to around 2,000 killed and wounded.
 Luna personally had to carry wounded officers and men to safety; of these, the most dramatic rescue was that of Commander José Torres Bugallón.
 After being hit by an American bullet, Bugallón had managed to advance another fifty meters before he was seen by Luna collapsing by the side of the road.
 As the Americans continued their fire on the road, Luna gathered an escort of around 25 men to save Bugallón, who Luna stated was equivalent to 500 men.
 Surviving the encounter, Luna encouraged Bugallón to live by giving him an instant promotion to lieutenant colonel.
 However, Bugallón succumbed to his wounds.